 What Is Tofu?

-Cooking with tofu can be super easy!
-Here are a few of the most popular quick and easy recipes to get you started:
+Cooking with tofu is generally very easy.
+Here are a few quick and simple recipes to get you started:

 Tofu can be found at most supermarkets around the United States.
 You'll find a wider variety of brands and styles (including soy-free alternatives such as hemp tofu) at Asian grocers, health food stores, and specialty and fine food markets.
 Tofu is typically sold in individual 14-ounce blocks immersed in water, to maintain its moisture content.
 It is not ordinarily sold in bulk.
 Some Asian markets sell freshly made tofu in rectangular or triangular blocks—look for fresh, smooth, creamy-hued product sitting in small bins of chilled, clear water.

 Uncooked tofu should remain immersed in water sealed in its original packaging until ready for use.
 If you purchased it from the refrigerator section, keep it refrigerated, even unopened.
 Tofu in shelf-stable packaging can be stored in the pantry.

 Refrigerate any unused portion immersed in water in a sealed container for up to three days.
 Changing the water daily will prolong the tofu's freshness.
 You can store leftover cooked tofu in a sealed container in the refrigerator for up to three days.

 You can freeze firmer varieties for up to three months, though you may notice a change in the color to a yellowish hue.
 For best results, cut the tofu into slabs or cubes sized for cooking, freeze them in a single layer on a cookie sheet, then store them in a plastic zip-top freezer bag or other airtight container.
 Defrost tofu in the refrigerator before using it.